What is Trileptal?

 What other drugs will affect Trileptal?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Trileptal with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety or depression.
+Using Trileptal with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Many other drugs can interact with oxcarbazepine.
+Many drugs can interact with oxcarbazepine.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Trileptal (oxcarbazepine)